Vehicle Appeals and Proration

 High Mileage Appeals

 The taxpayer must initiate damage appeals each year, to verify that the car has not been repaired.
-Necessary documentation includes an estimate from a body shop for repair costs.
+Necessary documentation includes an estimate from a body shop for repair costs and must be recieved by the Tax Office withing 30 days of the due date shown on the bill.

 You are taxed based on the street address that you provide to NCDMV when you register your vehicle.
-Therefore, your taxes are due to Orange County for the full vehicle tax year even if you moved to another North Carolina county after your registration or renewal.
-Your new county of residence will not bill you until your renewal next year.
 Please remember to change your address promptly with NCDMV.
+Contact the Tax Office for assistance if a correction is needed: 919-245-2100.

 Active Military Duty